How Much Does a Divorce Cost?

 How can Osbornes help?

 Our specialist divorce lawyers will always provide advice to you which is in your best interest.
-Our aim is not for you to incur unnecessary costs, but to help you find a resolution that you are happy with one and one that meets the needs of your family.
+Our aim is not for you to incur unnecessary costs but to help you find a resolution that you are happy with and one that meets your family’s needs.
 We will advise you depending on your circumstances and what you want to achieve.
-The other party’s attitude to the divorce and the advice they are receiving will impact on the cost of your divorce and we will always try and take a conciliatory approach.
-However, where this is not possible, our lawyers will always defend and represent your best interests.
+The other party’s attitude to the divorce and the advice they are receiving will impact on the cost of your divorce, and we will always try and take a conciliatory approach.
+However, our lawyers will always defend and represent your best interests where this is not possible.